gabriel1200/Bot_Guide/bot_README.md

 ## $ballhog
 **What it does**

-Compares the passing tendencies and on ball time of the selected player or team to the rest of the league.
+Displays the passing delta(passes made - passes received) and seconds per touch of the selected player(or team) to the rest of the league in scatterplotform.

 Span: 2014 - Present
 **How to use it**